In June 2017 my girlfriend and I decided to take three weeks away to travel to parts of Europe we’ve always wanted to see.

 Day 7: Dubrovnik (War museum)

 Our second day in Dubrovnik had originally intended to be a drive down to Kotor, the bay of Montenegro.
-But the distance there, the distance already traveled and the fact we only had 24-hours before our drive back lead us to decide to take a second day in Dubrovnik and mop up the bits we had missed in the first day.
+But the distance there, the distance already travelled and the fact we only had 24-hours before our drive back lead us to decide to take a second day in Dubrovnik and mop up the bits we had missed in the first day.
 We had read before coming that Dubrovnik can be done in a day – and whilst you can see the main landmarks, it’s certainly not true to fully appreciate everything there is to offer.

 We stopped off again in the morning, this time for some breakfast which we shared with a friendly gecko – one of many that hides in the foliage of the country.
 We again set about picking our way around the city, finding the famous Spanish Steps and looking around some of the beautiful churches and buildings that are almost lost in the astounding architecture that dominates the town.